-A legal obligation to disclose HIV-positive status to a sexual partner in some circumstances
+Imposing a legal obligation to disclose HIV-positive status to a sexual partner-in some circumstances-via the misuse of sexual assault law

-There is no criminal statute in Canada that explicitly imposes an obligation to disclose HIV-positive status before sex.
+There is no criminal statute in Canada that explicitly imposes an obligation to disclose HIVpositive status before sex.
 Instead, the obligation to disclose in some circumstances has been established by the courts.

 The Supreme Court of Canada has ruled that people living with HIV have an obligation to disclose their status to a sexual partner before sexual activity that poses a "significant risk of serious bodily harm."
-In 2012, the Court added that such a risk exists when there is a "realistic possibility of transmission of HIV."
-2
+1 In 2012, the Court has added that such a risk exists when there is a "realistic possibility of transmission of HIV."2